 - The long, iridescent crest of the wood duck

 - The long, thin, sharp tail of the northern pintail

 - The thick, arcing hood of the hooded merganser

 These unusual feather shapes are critical for attracting mates and showing off strength and health to defend a territory.
 Both the bright colors and the unique feathers often play critical roles in courtship displays.
 Males will use postures and movements that show off their feather colors and specialized shapes in order to attract the attention of desirable females.

 While dabbling ducks often have the most vibrant visual contrasts between genders, any male ducks, including mergansers, stifftails, whistling-ducks, and other types of ducks, are all called drakes.
 The term is not used for other waterfowl, however, and male swans, geese, coots, and similar birds are never called drakes.

 When Drakes Look Like Hens

 For a brief period after the breeding season, many male ducks molt to an eclipse plumage that more closely resembles the camouflaged colors of the females.
-During that short period they are flightless and more vulnerable to predators, including hunters and poachers.
-For protection, eclipse males may gather in all-male flocks or opt to stay in more densely vegetated, isolated habitat where they are more easily concealed.
+During that short period, they are flightless and more vulnerable to predators, including hunters and poachers.
+For protection, eclipse males may gather in all-male flocks or opt to stay in a more densely vegetated, isolated habitat where they are more easily concealed.
 Fortunately, this flightless period is short and drakes quickly replace their full, colorful plumage and flight abilities.
 The exception is some of the most elaborate feathers or plumes, which may take longer to regrow and may only reappear just before the next breeding season begins.

 Juvenile males also lack the brighter colors of fully sexually mature birds, and will not develop any specialized feathers until their first breeding season when they begin to seek mates.
 When young, all male ducklings look similar, and as they mature, they first develop camouflaged coloration similar to adult females.
 This helps protect the inexperienced birds as they continue to grow.
 In time, these young male ducks gradually molt into the brighter colors and marking patterns characteristic of their gender, just in time to find their first mates.